utilitywarehouse/vault-kube-cloud-credentials/README.md

 - `VAULT_ADDR`: the address of the Vault server (default: `https://127.0.0.1:8200`)
 - `VAULT_CACERT`: path to a CA certificate file used to verify the Vault server's certificate

+## Renewal

+The sidecar will retrieve new credentials after 1/3 of the current TTL has elapsed.
+So, if the credentials are valid for an hour then the sidecar will attempt to fetch a new set after about 20 minutes.
+A random jitter is applied to the refresh period to avoid tight synchronisation between multiple sidecar instances.

+If the refresh fails then the sidecar will continue to make attempts at renewal, with an exponential backoff.